2026 Summer Conference

 - Electric: Microgrid integration of BESS, PV, and generators for commercial and industrial applications, Daniel Voss, HDR

-- Water and Wastewater: to be announced
+- Water and Wastewater: Current issues in chlorine and water treatment chemical management, to be announced

 - Leadership: What you can learn from the leadership of Roger Warehime, to be announced